devleague/js-graph-traversal/README.md

 1. `BFS(start, searchFor)`: Starting at the node `start` traverse the graph breadth-first and return an array of the shortest path between `start` and the node `searchFor`.
 If there are no matches, return `false`.

 ### Stretch Goals
-1. Write a blog post ELI5 explaining the differences between depth and breadth-first Search.
+1. Write a blog post ELI5 the differences between depth and breadth-first Search.
   1. Write Pseudocode for each implementation
   1. Explain the Big O notation for each method
   1. Provide examples of when you would favor one graph traversal algorithm over the other.